pavithracjs/atlassian-ui-library/packages/editor/editor-wysiwyg-testing/README.md

 Tests will fail if the visual divergence widens.

-If tests fail, the composite image is written to disk to be reviewed by a developer.
+If tests fail, the composite image, and text figures are written to disk to be reviewed by a developer.

 To run: